 How to clean your ears safely

-You’ll probably have seen all sorts of methods and information out there for ear cleaning, but not all of them are a safe or efficient way to clean your ears from a build-up of earwax.
+You’ll probably have seen all sorts of methods and information out there for different ear cleaners, but not all of them are a safe or efficient way to clean your ears from a build-up of earwax.
 We’d always advise seeing a professional, but here are some useful things to know.

 Professional ear cleaning